tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

     #Linux
     ./bos-toolbox install --bos-mgmt-id FARM_ID HOSTS

 **Set Farm ID on existing Braiins OS+ installation**

-If your devices are already running Braiins OS+ 21.04 (or higher), you can set the Farm ID in one simple step by using the BOS Toolbox’s update command with `--bos-mgmt-id` argument.
+If your devices are already running Braiins OS+ 21.04 (or higher), you can set the Farm ID in one simple step by using the BOS Toolbox’s update command with the Farm-ID option (``--bos-mgmt-id`` argument).

+If the GUI version of the toolbox is used, fill the **Farm-ID** option in the **Update** section.
+If the command line version of the toolbox is used, use the following command to set the Farm ID.
-Replace the “HOSTS” placeholder with an IP address or with a text-file containing multiple IPs (one per line, for batch installation).
-Replace “FARM_ID” with your Farm ID.
+Replace the **HOSTS** placeholder with an IP address or with a text-file containing multiple IPs (one per line, for batch installation).
+Replace **FARM_ID** with your Farm ID.

 ::